 MM's parents move back to Ireland.
 He and his brother take over their South London house.

-MM began sending his stories to film companies in the hopes that someone would be interested into turning them into short films, and a couple of them were adapted as radio plays in Australia.
+MM began sending his stories to film companies in the hopes that someone would be interested into turning them into short films, and a couple of them are adapted as radio plays in Australia.

 John moves to California to study screenwriting.
 MM begins a 9-month period of activity in which he writes his seven plays.
 He then begins submitting the finished plays to theater companies, and receives consistent rejection letters until the Druid Theatre in Galway offers to stage The Beauty Queen of Leenane.